imflash217/portfolio/docs/blogs/about.md

 #### Softmax, CrossEntropy & NLLLoss

-:rotating_light: The most common mistake is the mismatch between the loss function and the output activations.
+:trophy: The most common mistake is the mismatch between the loss function and the output activations.
 A very usual common source of confusion is the relationship between **`nn.Softmax`, `nn.LogSoftmax`, `nn.NLLLoss`, & `nn.CrossEntropyLoss`**